hxruhime/osu-tp/README.md

 # osu-tp
-A bug where osu! occasionally renders the cursor outside of the regular monitor bounds
+A bug where osu! occasionally renders / allows the cursor outside of the regular monitor bounds due to what is believed to be a bugged interaction between the Gamon tablet driver and the "Raw Input" setting within osu!

+This behavior was possibly thought to be evidence towards software interference with osu!

 ## Observation Environment
 ```